Tornadoes of 1995: July

 There were 162 tornadoes confirmed in the United States in July.

 August

 There were 53 tornadoes confirmed in the United States in August.

 September

 There were 19 tornadoes confirmed in the United States in September.

 October

 There were 74 tornadoes confirmed in the United States in October.

+October 6 (Dominican Republic)

+An F2 tornado destroyed several homes, killing two people in La Caleta near International Airport Las Americas.
+It's the only tornado known in the Dominican Republic to take out people's lives and, therefore, the deadliest in the country's history.

 November

 There were 79 tornadoes confirmed in the United States in November.

 November 7

 A moderate tornado outbreak took place mainly over North Carolina, South Carolina and Georgia, with 41 tornadoes confirmed in total.
 28 tornadoes were confirmed in South Carolina alone, which made it the largest tornado outbreak in the state at the time until the Hurricane Frances tornado outbreak in 2004, when 42 tornadoes touched down in that state.
 A rare, short lived F4 tornado touched down just east of Marion, South Carolina, although the rating is disputed.
 It would be the last F4/EF4+ tornado confirmed in South Carolina until April 13, 2020.